hunsnain222/ATM-Project-Program-With-Graphics/README.md

 # GUI-Integrated ATM-Project

 ## (Beta Version)
-A Project by Hasnain Kazmi and Faizan Ahmad(Backend conding).
+A Project by Hasnain Kazmi
 It is developed in python3 using pyqt5.

 ### To Run: